 Our workplace policies ensure that workers and others showing symptoms of COVID-19 are prohibited from the workplace.
 Anyone who has had symptoms of COVID-19 in the last 10 days.
 Symptoms include fever, chills, new or worsening cough, shortness of breath, sore throat, and new muscle aches or headache. ☐ Anyone directed by Public Health to self-isolate.
 Anyone who has arrived from outside of Canada or who has had contact with a confirmed COVID-19 case must self-isolate for 14 days and monitor for symptoms. ☐ Visitors are prohibited or limited in the workplace. ☐ First aid attendants have been provided OFAA protocols for use during the COVID-19 pandemic. ☐ We have a remote work policy in place (if needed).
 Ensure workers have the training and strategies required to address the risk of violence that may arise as customers and members of the public adapt to restrictions or modifications to the workplace.
 Ensure an appropriate violence prevention program is in place.
 Our policy addresses workers who may start to feel ill at work.
 It includes the following: ☐ Sick workers should report to first aid, even with mild symptoms. ☐ Sick workers should be asked to wash or sanitize their hands, provided with a mask, and isolated.
 Ask the worker to go straight home.
-[Consult the BC COVID-19 Self-Assessment Tool, or call 811 for further guidance related to testing and self-isolation.] ☐ If the worker is severely ill (e.g., difficulty breathing, chest pain), call 911. ☐ Clean and disinfect any surfaces that the ill worker has come into contact with.
-Step 4: Develop communication plans and training Everyone entering the workplace, including workers from other employers, knows how to keep themselves safe while at your workplace. ☐ We have a site specific training plan to ensure everyone is trained in workplace policies and procedures. ☐ All workers have received the policies for staying home when sick. ☐ We have posted signage at the workplace, including occupancy limits and effective hygiene practices.
+[Consult the BC COVID-19 Self-Assessment Tool, or call 811 for further guidance related to testing and self-isolation.] ☐ If the worker is severely ill (e.g., difficulty breathing, chest pain), call 911. ☐ Clean and disinfect any surfaces that the ill worker has come into contact with. ☐ If client is displaying COVID symptoms during an outside/offsite activity, he/she will be sent immediately home and referred to a doctor.
+If they are experiencing more severe symptoms, the worker will call 911.
+Step 4: Develop communication plans and training Everyone entering the workplace, including workers from other employers, knows how to keep themselves safe while at your workplace. ☐ We have a site specific training plan to ensure everyone is trained in workplace policies and procedures. ☐ All workers have received the policies for staying home when sick.